1171722622

 Program Goals

 • All students complete nine clinical rotations spanning seven medical disciplines and the opportunity to request two clinical placements in medical areas of interest.
 Our students have exposure to various clinical settings, including hospitals, clinics, prison systems, behavioral health and recovery centers, and telemedicine and home medicine experiences.
-Students also spend at least one rotation in sites working with underserved populations.
+Students have multiple opportunities to work with a variety of patient populations including underserved populations in these clinical settings.

 Unsolicited, many of our preceptors let us know that the students exceeded their expectations in medical knowledge, engagement, interest in learning, and professionalism.